GoogleCloudPlatform/google-analytics-premium-bigquery-statistics/README.md

 data, followed by a detailed implementation guide that shows you how to put predictive analytics into practice using your own data.

+The material in this repository complements [an article](https://cloud.google.com/solutions/google-analytics-bigquery) introducing the topic on the Google Cloud Platform Solutions website.

 ![Two step tutorial](images/code-lab-2-chevron.png)

 You will start by diving into the deep-end and use the